stumathews/CppGameLib/README.md

 ## Audio

-Audio is managed by the `AudioManager` which uses SDL2's audio functionality to play `AudioAssets`
+Audio assets are managed by the `AudioManager` which can play `AudioAssets`.

-  - Font managment (via SDL2)
+## Font management

+Font assets are managed by the `FontManager`.

   - 2D Drawing (via SDL2)
   - Logging (limited)
 ## Dependencies: